 The Archaeology of Blair Woods Nature Preserve Historic Fort Colorado

-Ethno historical records show how early 19th-century Spanish Provencal and republic of Mexico administrative settlement practices transcended to the ad interim Republic of Texas.
-The commander of Fort Colorado, Colonel Robert M, Coleman, and its’ blacksmith, Noah Smithwick imbued the compound, writings, and drawing with their Living Memory and Cultural Memory.
+Ethnohistorical records show how early 19th-century Spanish Provincial and Republic of Mexico administrative settlement practices transcended to the ad interim Republic of Texas.
+The commander of Fort Colorado, Colonel Robert M. Coleman, and its’ blacksmith, Noah Smithwick, imbued the compound, writings, and drawing with their Living Memory and Cultural Memory.
 Before 1836, Robert M. Coleman served as the Presidente de la Ayuntamiento de Mina and the Alcalde de Mina.
-The archival study presents an emic perspective that past land-tenure consultation agreements between indigenous peoples and Spanish administrators guided the Colonel’s decision to establish Fort Colorado at a particular place.
-Fort Colorado was one mile east of El Camino Real de los Tejas National Historic Trail at a place Captain Zebulon pike described as a “Spanish Station” in 1806.
+The archival study presents an emic perspective that past land-tenure consultation agreements between indigenous peoples and Spanish administrators guided the Colonel’s decision to establish Fort Colorado at a particular Place.
+Fort Colorado was one mile east of El Camino Real de los Tejas National Historic Trail at a Place Captain Zebulon Pike described as a “Spanish Station,” in 1806.
 Researchers demonstrate how the fort location was at the periphery of the Villa de Mina pastureland, and this Accumulative Landscape was between the national historic trail upper and lower roads between Austin and Bastrop.
-Sergio and Melinda Iruegas apply most up-to-date Historical Archaeology method and theory to interest how Fort Colorado was part of the ad interim government’s system of forts and reveal their locations correlated with indigenous ideological boundaries and spatial dimensions from the Colorado to Trinity Rivers.
+Sergio and Melinda Iruegas apply most up-to-date Historical Archaeology method and theory to interpret how Fort Colorado was part of the ad interim government’s system of forts and reveal their locations correlated with indigenous ideological boundaries and spatial dimensions from the Colorado to Trinity Rivers.
 As the command center, Fort Colorado regulated trade coming into Austin from the east.
-King Felipe V and president Thomas Jefferson desired a direct east-west trade route with western provincial and territorial areas, since 1718 and 1804.
-By 1836, Fort Colorado guaranteed the Republic of Texas Congress’ economic corridor shifts from the former Spanish capital in San Antonio to the republic new capital in Austin.
+King Felipe V and President Thomas Jefferson desired a direct east-west trade route with western provincial and territorial areas, since 1718 and 1804.
+By 1836, Fort Colorado guaranteed the Republic of Texas Congress’ economic corridor shifts from the former Spanish capital in San Antonio to the republic’s new capital in Austin.
 Fort Colorado is a significant military installation site in our state and national history for its role leading to the opening and settlement of the United States Western Territories.

 The Archaeology of Ranchería Grande at Los Brazos de Dios